 Don’t worry!
 There are many great resources and services to help you develop your CV.

-- Go through the How to Write a Curriculum Vitae online presentation.
-This will help you understand what you should include, and how to organize your information.
+- Review the How to Write a Curriculum Vitae online workshop on CareerZone.
+This will help you understand the basics of what you should include, and how to organize your information.

 - Make updates to your CV after reading through the presentation.

 - Visit the Career Resource Centre in the Learning Commons and look through CV writing books such as:

 - How to Prepare your Curriculum Vitae, by Acy L. Jackson & C. Kathleen Geckels

 - The Global Resume and CV Guide: From the Experts in Executive Research and Recruiting, by Mary Anne Thompson